botbot-priv/botbot-priv.github.io/content/GreatSoftware.md

 One way of ensuring your architecture is flexible is to make it composable.

-Salesforce Well Architected - https://architect.salesforce.com/well-architected/adaptable/composable states: “A system architected to be composable is built in meaningful units, or building blocks, that can operate gracefully with one another and can be easily swapped in and out of service.”
+[Salesforce Well Architected](https://architect.salesforce.com/well-architected/adaptable/composable) states: “A system architected to be composable is built in meaningful units, or building blocks, that can operate gracefully with one another and can be easily swapped in and out of service.”

 We discussed Universal Process Notation (UPN) already and UPN fits nicely together with capability maps.